seharajmal/VBS_unitarity/README.md

 Git repo per la tesi di Costanza.

 In this repo we are going to collect: MG datacards, plotting tools from ROOT and Mathematica, and handwritten scans.
-A set of useful links and infomation on EFT and MC simulation is collected https://github.com/mpresill/VBS_unitarity/blob/main/GoodToKnowEFT.md
+- A set of useful links and infomation on EFT and MC simulation is collected [here](https://github.com/mpresill/VBS_unitarity/blob/main/GoodToKnowEFT.md).
-The workflow for paper work is collected
+- The workflow for paper work is collected here.